casper-network/ceps/0000-template.md

 - Introducing new named concepts.
 - Explaining the feature largely in terms of examples.

-For implementation-oriented RFCs (e.g. for node internals), this section should focus on how other developers should think about the change, and give examples of its concrete impact.
-For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.
+For implementation-oriented CEPs (e.g. for node internals), this section should focus on how other developers should think about the change, and give examples of its concrete impact.
+For policy CEPs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.

 ## Reference-level explanation

 [reference-level-explanation]: #reference-level-explanation

-This is the technical portion of the RFC.
+This is the technical portion of the CEP.
 Explain the design in sufficient detail that:

 - Its interaction with other features is clear.
 - It is reasonably clear how the feature would be implemented.